TDStrasser/Kookaberry-Reference-Guide/docs/source/machine.Pin.rst

        output pin value if given, otherwise the state of the pin peripheral remains unchanged.

-     - ``drive`` specifies the output power of the pin and can be one of: ``Pin.LOW_POWER``, ``Pin.MED_POWER`` or ``Pin.HIGH_POWER``.
-The actual current driving capabilities are port dependent.
-Not all ports implement this argument.

      - ``alt`` specifies an alternate function for the pin and the values it can take are port dependent.
-This argument is valid only for ``Pin.ALT`` and ``Pin.ALT_OPEN_DRAIN`` modes.
+This argument is valid only for the ``Pin.ALT`` modes.
        It may be used when a pin supports more than one alternate function.
 If only one pin alternate function is supported the this argument is not required.
-Not all ports implement this argument.

    As specified above, the Pin class allows to set an alternate function for a particular pin, but it does not specify any further operations on such a pin.
 Pins configured in